bmbrands/theme_bootstrap/README.txt

 -Focussed on usablity

 This theme has been created with the help of:
-Stuart Lamour, Mark Aberdour, Paul Hibbits, Mary Evans
+Stuart Lamour, Mark Aberdour, Paul Hibbitts, Mary Evans

 Authors: Bas Brands, David Scotson
 Contact: bmbrands@gmail.com